RayhungKao/firebase-auth-sso/README.md

 ### Presentation

 [Week5: Firebase Authentication](https://docs.google.com/presentation/d/170urGVbxeUDgYTRXQiedsAXKAhVvprS-2WKk6e7KuZ4/edit?usp=sharing), which includes:
+Firebase authentication, SSO sign in with Google/Facebook/Apple, and demo of hw9

-- Add Add firebase to a JavaScript app
+- Add firebase to a JavaScript app
 - Add firebase authentication to a JavaScript app
-- Add SSO: sign in with Google, Facebook
+- Authenticate Using Google with JavaScript
+- Authenticate Using Facebook with JavaScript